Hooked on Fishing Not on Violence Foundation

 Equity Statement

-We embrace and honor differences across race, ethnicity, gender, gender identity and expression, sexual orientation, age, national origin, ability, education, and lived experience.
-We recognize that equity requires more than equal access—it requires intentional action to remove barriers, address systemic inequities, and create environments where all voices are heard and affirmed.
+We honor and celebrate differences across race, ethnicity, gender, gender identity and expression, sexual orientation, age, national origin, ability, education, and lived experience.
+We recognize that equity goes beyond equal access—it requires intentional action to identify and remove barriers, address systemic inequities, and create spaces where every voice is welcomed, heard, and respected.

-HOFNOV is dedicated to maintaining a nondiscriminatory approach across all aspects of our work, including employment, volunteer engagement, leadership development, program design, and service delivery.
-Our commitment to equity is reflected in our healing-centered, culturally responsive programs and in how we show up for the communities we serve—particularly youth and families who have been historically marginalized and disproportionately impacted by trauma, violence, and the justice system.
+HOFNOV maintains a strong commitment to nondiscrimination and fairness across all aspects of our work, including employment, volunteer engagement, leadership development, program design, and service delivery.
+Our programs are designed with a healing-centered and culturally responsive approach that reflects the lived realities of the communities we serve—particularly youth and families who have historically experienced marginalization, trauma exposure, and systemic inequities.

-We strive to model equity and inclusion within the nonprofit sector by leading with humility, accountability, and continuous learning.
-By valuing lived experience, practicing active listening, and promoting fair and respectful treatment for all, HOFNOV works to build an organizational culture—and a community—rooted in dignity, belonging, and shared humanity.
+We believe meaningful change begins with listening, learning, and partnership.
+By valuing lived experience, practicing accountability, and promoting fairness and respect in all interactions, HOFNOV works to cultivate an organizational culture—and a broader community—rooted in dignity, belonging, opportunity, and shared humanity.

 Organization Data